quietsy/advanced-configurations/docs/hub.md

     restart: unless-stopped
 ```

-Start the container and validate that `docker logs wireguard` contains no errors, and validate that the server is working properly by connecting a client to it.
+Create the container and perform the following checks to check that the VPN tunnels works:

-Perform the following validations to check that the VPN tunnels works:
+- Check that `docker logs wireguard` contains no errors, and check that the server is working properly by connecting a client to it.
 - Check that you have connectivity on wg1 by running `docker exec wireguard ping -c4 -I wg1 1.1.1.1`.
 - Check that you have connectivity on wg2 by running `docker exec wireguard ping -c4 -I wg2 1.1.1.1`.
 - Check the details of your VPN tunnel on wg1 by running `docker exec wireguard curl --interface wg1 -s https://am.i.mullvad.net/json`, you should get an IP that is different from your WAN IP.
 - Check the details of your VPN tunnel on wg2 by running `docker exec wireguard curl --interface wg2 -s https://am.i.mullvad.net/json`, you should get an IP that is different from your WAN IP.
 - Connect to the tunnel with a client device and navigate to `https://am.i.mullvad.net/json`, verify that the server is working properly and that you're tunneled through one the VPN tunnels.

-## Bypassing the VPN for specific sites
+## Bypassing the VPN for specific sites (optional)

 ### Manual